NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 maintainers of dependencies and dependents can know what to expect from each other when making breaking changes.

+While this policy should be followed as much as possible once accepted it is primarily focused on getting agreement such that tools can be built that make implementing this policy very easy.
+See the [Future Work section](#future-work) for examples of the tools that will be built.

 The direct intended result of this RFC is:

 - Maintainers of dependencies have a clear framework for handling changes that